-Summertime is all about reconnecting with friends and family over an ice-cold drink, and nothing says refreshment like a glass of Tinto de Verano!
-Enjoy the summer by sitting under the shade of your favorite tree with this light, crisp Spanish red wine cocktail to cool you off.
+Summertime is all about connecting with friends and family over an ice-cold drink, and nothing says refreshment like a glass of this Spanish summer red wine spritzer, Tinto de Verano!
+Enjoy the summer by sitting on the patio or under the shade of your favorite tree with this light, crisp Spanish red wine cocktail with only three ingredients.

 Rebellious Wine sponsors this post; all thoughts and opinions are mine.
 I only partner with brands I believe in and recommend.
 Thank you so much!